-In this paper, clinical CT and its dedicated software (designed for medical use) were used, for the first time, to systematically investigate the microstructure of two wooden tablets painted with ancient pigments, according to Cennino Cennini's instructions [9].
-CT analyses allow to investigate the wood status and mainly to give a preliminary attempt to classify the pigments detected.
-However, we have found that some of the identifications made through the HU values (indirectly indices of the pigment densities determined according to conventional approaches) are not realistic.
-In this direction, the combined MSCT and spectroscopic analyses allow complete identification of the nature of all the detected pigments.
-Particularly, Raman/SERS investigations allowed to confirm the dubious results of the MSCT analysis on organic pigments present on the tablets, even if at low concentration.
-For correct identification, SERS spectra of several varieties of pigments are acquired as references.
+In this paper, clinical CT and its dedicated software (designed for medical use) were used for the first time to systematically investigate the microstructure of two wooden tablets painted with ancient pigments in accordance with Cennino Cennini's instructions [9].
+CT analyses were used to investigate the status of the wood and, in particular, to provisionally classify the detected pigments.
+However, we found that some of the identifications made using the HU values (indirect indices of the pigment densities determined according to conventional approaches) were not realistic.
+Therefore, the combination of MSCT and spectroscopic analyses was used to ensure accurate identification.
+In particular, Raman/SERS investigations were used to confirm the dubious results of the MSCT analysis with regard to organic pigments that were present on the tablets, even if at low concentration.
+For correct identification, SERS spectra of several varieties of pigments were acquired as references.
 In this way, we discriminated the various pigments and identified their regular contribution on wooden tablets.

 Materials and Methods

-Samples preparation
+Sample preparation

-Two chestnut oak (Quercus prinus) wooden tablets, measuring 33x14 cm2 and painted with inorganic and organic pigments from Zecchi Florence were investigated [10].
-Among the pigments, we used red ochre, natural ultramarine, white lead, cinnabar, madder lake, malachite, red lead, and azurite pigments.
-Rabbit skin glue tempera was chosen as a binder, and two types of wooden support were utilised.
-One with Bologna plaster preparing and the second with ‘incamottatura', widely used on wooden paintings from XI to XVI century, which consists of a layer of linen canvas applied on the wooden support to simplify the colour expanse.
+Two chestnut oak (Quercus prinus) wooden tablets measuring 33×14 cm2 and painted with inorganic and organic pigments from Zecchi Florence were investigated [10].
+The pigments we used were red ochre, natural ultramarine, white lead, cinnabar, madder lake, malachite, red lead and azurite.
+Rabbit skin tempera glue was chosen as a binder, and two types of wooden support were utilised, one prepared with Bologna plaster and one prepared with incamottatura, which was widely used on wooden paintings in the 11th to the 14th centuries and consists of a layer of linen canvas applied on the wooden support to simplify the colour expanse.

-Multi-slice Computed Tomography (MSCT)
+Multislice computed tomography

-In our experiments, a Somatom Sensation 16 MSCT (Siemens Healthcare), at Neuroradiology Unit-Department of Policlinic G. Martino of Messina, with a gantry opening of 70 cm, was used (Fig.1).
+In our experiments, a Somatom Sensation 16 MSCT (Siemens Healthcare) with a 70 cm gantry opening located in the Neuroradiology Unit-Department of Policlinic G. Martino of Messina was used (Figure 1).

-A computed tomography (CT) scanner is composed by three units (Fig. 2) respectively: 1) the scanning unit (gantry) in which high voltage generator, X-ray tube, collimation system, detectors and the data acquisition system are collocated, 2) computers for the scanning and reconstruction of the data and 3) the control console composed by display systems, storage and playback of images.
+A CT scanner is composed of three units (Figure 2): 1) the scanning unit (gantry) in which the high voltage generator, X-ray tube, collimation system, detectors and data acquisition system are collocated, 2) the computers used to scan and reconstruct the data and 3) the control console, comprising systems for the display, storage and playback of images.

-After optimisation of the acquisition parameters to obtain well-resolved images, all the MSCT images were acquired using the following parameters: 62 mA, 120 kV, and B60f smooth Kernel.
-The slice thickness is of 0.6 mm with whom it was verified that the highest resolution could be obtained.
-Instead, Kernel number indicates the sharpness of edges and the smoothness of images.
-In our case, we used soft tissue algorithms, performed with a kernel setting of 20-40, and bone algorithms, with 60 or 70 kernel setting.
-This choice is justified since the bones and soft tissues are characteristic like wood.
-Thus, we expected that low kernel setting (smoother image) improves better contrast resolution, low noise level and edge definition poorer, as happens in biomedical diagnosis.
-Moreover, the higher number of kernels (sharper image) provides a better spatial resolution, a higher noise level and a better edge definition [11].
+After the acquisition parameters were optimised to obtain well-resolved images, all of the MSCT images were acquired using the following parameters: 62 mA, 120 kV and B60f smooth kernel.
+A 0.6 mm slice thickness was used in order to obtain the highest resolution.
+The kernel number determines the sharpness of the edges and the smoothness of the images.
+In our case, we used soft tissue algorithms performed with a kernel setting of 20–40, and bone algorithms, which use a 60 or 70 kernel setting.
+These settings were chosen because bones and soft tissues have characteristics similar to wood.
+Thus, we expected that a low kernel setting (smoother image) would generate good contrast resolution, a low noise level and poor edge definition, as happens in biomedical diagnosis.
+Moreover, a higher number of kernels (sharper image) should provide better spatial resolution, a higher noise level and better edge definition [11].